Is Yeddyurappa now Yediyurappa?

 The name change proved lucky for him.
 Yeddyurappa headed the state thrice, first in November 2007 for a week after the Janata Dal-Secular (JD-S) withdraw support to his party, from May 2008 to July 2011 and for three days in May 2018.

 It is again a testing time for Karnataka's BJP state President B S Yeddyurappa, who is awaiting for party President Amit Shah's call to stake claim to power in the state.

 Now, he seems to have changed his him.
 In a letter to BJP President Amit Shah thanking the party's national chief Amit Shah for supporting the state unit in its battle against Kumaraswamy government Yeddyurappa's signature has changed to Yediyurappa.
+However, it is not official.

 Will the name change bring him luck?
 It remains to be seen.